mozilla/grunt-i18n-abide/README.md

 ## Release History

+* 0.0.7:
+    * Fix bug if createJSFiles is true.
 * 0.0.6:
     * Make abideCreate a noop if locale already exists.
     * Add createJSFiles option to abideCompile.